AwesomenessXP/genshin-scanner/README.md

 - ATK stat wouldn't show the stat number, so i had to access the next element
 - Learned that `regex` HAS to be used before making instances of `RegExp`
   - also learned that `^` means to look for an expression at the beginning of a string
+- using an IIFE (immediately invoked function expression) made the API request faster

 # Resources to help me: